Risk-Sensitive Partially Observable Markov Decision Processes as Fully Observable Multivariate Utility Optimization problems: Introduction

-Our second contribution is to show that it is actually possible to apply similar arguments to treat utility functions that are sums of exponentials, i.e. utility functions of the form
+In what follows we argue that it is actually possible to apply similar arguments to treat utility functions that are sums of exponentials, i.e. utility functions of the form

 With slight abuse of notation, we observe that for a probability distribution $\theta_{0}$ on $\mathcal{S},$ we can write